top of page

 Cook until the egg sets a bit on the bottom, about a minute.
 Sprinkle the egg with salt and pepper.
 After another minute, use a spatula to flip it over and salt and pepper the other side.

-Move the whole piece of toast around the skillet, soaking up all of the deliciousness.
+Move the whole piece of toast around the skillet, soaking up all of the delicious flavor.
 Cook until the yolk reaches your preferred consistency (i.e. runny or dead).
 The holy trinity: golden brown toast, lovely egginess in the middle, bathed in buttery goodness.
 Yes please.